armory/documentation/_user_guides/baking-images.md

 Click the link that says 'View Bakery Details'.
 It can be helpful to track down the last command that the bakery executed.

 Another source of information is the pipeline's source link.
 You can find this link in small writing in the far bottom right of the pipeline execution detail screen.
-The 'source' is a json representation of the data generated by Spinnaker when running your pipeline (not just the bake step).
+The 'source' is a JSON representation of the data generated by Spinnaker when running your pipeline (not just the bake step).